Last Updated: September 13, 2021

 Their responses will give you more insights on their challenges, pain points, and what they need when looking for a solution that your product solves.

-To use this Customer Needs Assessment example, sign up for Survey Anyplace, and choose ‘Customer Needs Assessment’ as a template when creating a new survey.
+To use this Customer Needs Assessment example, sign up for Survey Anyplace, and choose ‘Customer Needs Assessment’ as a template when designing a new survey.

 Besides, the amount of detail they provide and the words they use will tell you how they speak when describing their problems.
 This information will help you create marketing messages that resonate with them.